 - Verify your TEM profile for accuracy.
 First-time users click HERE.

-- Complete a paper TA form (basic / detailed) OR enter travel information in TEM (depending on your Unit's procedure).
+- Complete a paper TA form (In State, Out of State or International) OR enter travel information in TEM (depending on your Unit's procedure).

 - Review and apply the appropriate per-diem rates to your travel authorization.